MingCWang/molecular-toxicity-prediction/README.md

 Long Nguyen, Ming-Shih Wang

 ## Introduction:
 This project aims to fine-tune and optimize a method to generate accurate predictions for the toxicity of molecules in the Tox21 dataset.
-Although we spent the majority of our time using data manipulation for data imbalances, fine-tuning, and trying different methods and models, due to time constraints, we were unable to find a way to overcome the hurdle of a 0.7855% validation score.
+Although we spent the majority of our time using data manipulation for data imbalances, fine-tuning, and trying different methods and models, given a week, we were unable to find a way to overcome the hurdle of a 0.7855% validation score.

 ## Contributions
 Long Nguyen, Ming-Shih Wang: data preprocessing, model fine-tuning, different-model searching, report, training and testing